The New7Wonders organization created a huge poll that ran between 2007 and 2011 to find out what the New 7 Natural Wonders of the World are.

 6. Puerto Princesa Subterranean River National Park

-The Puerto Princesa Subterranean River National Park is a protected area in the Philippine Island of Palawan.
-It’s located about 80 kilometres (50 miles) north of the city centre of Puerto Princesa, the capital city of the island.
+The Puerto Princesa Subterranean River National Park is a protected area on the Philippine Island of Palawan.
+It’s located about 80 kilometers (50 miles) north of the city center of Puerto Princesa, the capital city of the island.